 Some say cloud computing is changing everything when it comes to the IT business.
 That’s true to an extent, but I believe it's to a much smaller degree than the cloud computing providers (and others who stand to make money off of the hype) are portraying it.
+I never condone jumping on the marketing bandwagon when newfangled technologies emerge that are, in essence, not all that different from what we’ve seen over the past two decades.
+But you still need to keep your eyes on the cloud.

 Interestingly, I’m seeing lawyers take an interest in cloud computing -- and when lawyers take an interest in something like this, you know it must be a valid market.
 From a general “How do we get from here to there?” perspective to service-level agreements to intellectual property and data breach cases I’ve seen as an expert witness, there’s a lot to say about cloud computing legal issues.
 It’s an interesting evolution and convergence that I thought we’d never see, and it's making IT, corporate governance and legal fields infinitely more complex.